 Wear wedged shoes around the Queen

 The queen doesn’t like wedges.
 That means Meghan most likely won’t be seen wearing them when she is around.
 “The Queen isn’t a fan of wedged shoes.
 She really doesn’t like them and it’s well known among the women in the family,” an insider told Vanity Fair.
-Meghan is known for making a fashion statement, but she’ll have to tone things down a bit once she’s officially a royal family member.
+Meghan is known for making a fashion statement, but she’ll have to tone things down a bit now that she’s officially a royal family member.

 Follow Sheiresa on Twitter @SheiresaNgo.